caboose1183/scheduler/README.md

 # Interview Scheduler

 This Interview Scheduler is a one page application that can track and manage interviews.
 Users can create, edit, and delete interviews they have scheduled for any weekday from 12pm-5pm.
+Changes are updated in the server using PostgreSQL and in real time in the browser using axios.
 This was built using pre-made React, CSS3 and HTML5.

 This project was to learn React and the many libraries/frameworks available for testing.
 Integration and E2E (end-to-end) testing were touched upon using Jest and Cypress respectively.